 Uses for Raspberry Compote

-This versatile raspberry topping can be used in many dishes.
+This versatile and delicious topping can be used in many dishes.

 - Dollop it into yogurt or over overnight oats.